 The Chancel Choir presents two services of music during the year.
 All Saints’ Day is celebrated on the first Sunday of November.
-For this service, the Choir has sung REQUIEMS by Gabriel Fauré, John Rutter, and Philip Ledger, among others.
+For this service, the Choir has sung REQUIEMS by Gabriel Fauré, John Rutter, Philip Ledger, and Dan Forrest, among others.
 In the spring, the service of music has included Masses by Charles-Marie Widor, Franz Schubert, Louis Vierne, and the Messiah by George Frideric Handel.
 These services take place during morning worship, 8:30 and 11:00 AM.

 Children’s Christmas Service – 5:00 p.m. on a Sunday evening during Advent, with dinner following worship